2018 Japanese American Leadership Delegation

 The Japanese Ministry of Foreign Affairs (MOFA), represented in the U.S. by the Embassy of Japan in Washington, DC and 17 consulate general offices, sponsors the program.
-JALD began in 2000 and 197 delegates have participated to date.
+The U.S.-Japan Council provides administration and support for the program.
+JALD began in 2000 and 207 delegates have participated to date.

-The eleven delegates of the 2017 JALD program returned home on March 11 after a full week of meetings, discussions and networking opportunities with Japanese leaders.
-The purpose of the program is to build people-to-people relationships with Japanese leaders from various sectors of society in order to strengthen and diversify U.S.-Japan relations.
+The ten delegates of the 2018 Japanese American Leadership Delegation (JALD) program returned home on March 10 after a full week of meetings, discussions and networking opportunities with Japanese leaders.
+With the aim to strengthen and diversify U.S.-Japan relations, the program builds people-to-people relationships with Japanese leaders from various sectors.

 The JALD program is sponsored by the Ministry of Foreign Affairs and organized by USJC.

 Click here to view more photos from the trip.